-The Teacup Poodle is one of the smallest dogs out there.
+The Toy poodle for sale is one of the smallest dogs out there.
 These tiny little pups are loyal and loving and can fit just about anywhere!
 Because of their tiny size, they can adapt to a number of different spaces, so it doesn’t matter if your apartment is small or your house is big.
-Also intelligent, the Teacup Poodle will keep you on your toes and carries many of the same characteristics as their standard-sized parents.
+Also intelligent, the Teacup Poodle will keep you on your toes and carries many of the same characteristics as their standard-sized parents. poodle teacup for sale

 Although there are no official breed standards, the general rule of thumb is that a Teacup Poodle is 9 inches in height and weighs less than 6 pounds.
 We expect our Toy Poodles for sale to be within this size range when full-grown.